 “I remember that this year’s program title involved fish not seeing water — language that was catchy enough to make me want to learn more — so I decided to register for the event,” said Kohn, vice provost for Enrollment Services.

-In early June, faculty and staff members from across campus attended the roundtable titled “The Blindside: Self-Management of Fish Who Don’t See Water.”
+Last week, faculty and staff members from across campus attended the roundtable titled “The Blindside: Self-Management of Fish Who Don’t See Water.”
 This was the first year that the event included morning sessions in addition to a lunch program.

 Kohn, who has attended this and other diversity-focused events in the past, chooses to attend the events for two reasons.

 “First off, opportunities to get together with colleagues and address elephants in the room related to diversity are important to me,” he said.
 “But I also feel like it’s important for leadership to practice what they preach.
 If we don’t support these types of events, why should we expect anyone else to?”